scripting/feedlandInstall/README.md

 ### How to install

-When you follow <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/setup.md">these instructions</a> you will have a FeedLand instance running on your server.
+When you follow <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/setup.md">the setup instructions</a> you will have a FeedLand instance running on your server.

 You can use it yourself, or share it with others.
 Or use both models at the same time.